Kidney Image

 There is no specific age limit for a kidney transplant.
 More important is the general health of the individual.
 Transplants are performed on individuals from children to even 70 or 80 years old, provided they are healthy enough for the procedure.

-• In the US, it could be $100,000 or more.
+The cost of a kidney transplant varies depending on the country, hospital, and whether the donor is living or deceased.
+In general: In India, it can be between ₹5 to ₹10 lakhs (sometimes higher).
+In the US, it could be $100,000 or more.
 The cost includes surgery, testing, hospital stay, and medication.
 Even after transplantation, lifelong medications are needed.

 A kidney from a living donor will typically last for about 15–20 years, and from a deceased donor for around 10–15 years, respectively.
 Other kidneys last even longer, depending on the health of the person and how well they maintain it.

 Yes, individuals do survive 30 years or longer following a kidney transplant!
-This depends on their age at the time of transplantation, whether the body accepts the kidney properly, and whether they are able to maintain their health in the future.
+This depends on their age at the time of transplantation, whether the body accepts the kidney properly, and whether they are able to maintain their health in the future